Jemez Mountains: Public use

 Much of the range is federal land, including Santa Fe National Forest, Bandelier National Monument, and the Valles Caldera National Preserve.
 State lands include Fenton Lake State Park at 35°52′58″N 106°43′46″W in Sandoval County.
-Hiking trails crisscross the range and lead to many of the summits, although some regions are closed to hikers either because of environmental restrictions or because they are on the territory of Santa Clara Pueblo or private landholders.
+Hiking trails, including a section of the Continental Divide Trail, crisscross the range and lead to many of the summits, although some regions are closed to hikers either because of environmental restrictions or because they are on the territory of Santa Clara Pueblo or private landholders.
 (Access to pueblo lands is available by permit.)
 The summits are generally easy to climb (in good weather) and require no technical climbing skills, but rock climbing is popular on some of the basalt cliffs near Los Alamos, Caja del Rio and elsewhere in the range.
-The mountains also are home to Pajarito Mountain, a small downhill ski area and offer some opportunities for cross country skiing, although not every winter produces enough snow to support this recreational activity.
+There are several hot and cold springs throughout the mountains, including the popular Spence Springs and Seven Springs, as well as Soda Dam.
+There are five official established campsites in the mountains, and many additional locations for backpackers as well.
+Another popular recreational activity is fishing in the Jemez River and San Antonio Creek.
+The mountains also are home to Pajarito Mountain, a small downhill ski area.
+Cross country skiing and snowshoeing are available on trails in the winter.
+However, not every winter produces enough snow to support activities that require significant snowfall.
 The region is prone to forest fires because of the tendency for spring weather to be dry and windy, creating conditions under which fires caused by human activities or lightning can spread rapidly.
 The Las Conchas Fire in 2011 was the most recent large wildfire.
 Parts of Los Alamos National Laboratory were also damaged, although none of the laboratory's special nuclear materials were threatened or released.